AviationEdgeAPI/Aviation-Edge-Complete-API/README.md

 ## Flights Tracker API

 ### Request
-To get information about all live flights in the world in one call:
+Data of all live flights in the world in one call:

 GET http://aviation-edge.com/v2/public/flights?key=[API_KEY]&limit=30000